-where the dimensions of vector arguments are indicated explicitly to emphasize that $\efN[\W]$ represents $\nrN$ modified by distribution $\W$.
-Notice that $\efNm$ is evidently additive, and that the above reasoning doesn't depend on the system, state or basis in question.
+Here, the dimensions of vector arguments were made explicit to emphasize that $\efN[\W,\nrN]$ represents $\nrN$ modified by distribution $\W$.
+Notice that $\efNm$ is evidently additive and that the above reasoning does not depend on the system, state, or basis in question.

-Several decades ago, Bell and Dean~\cite{Bel70A} dealt with the problem analogous to [Q] while analyzing localization properties of vibrations in glassy silica.
+Several decades ago, Bell and Dean~\cite{Bel70A} dealt with a problem analogous to [Q] while analyzing the localization properties of vibrations in glassy silica.
 In particular, they asked how many atoms do these vibrations effectively spread over.
 Their quantifier, the participation number $\pN$, is given by

 and is still widely used in the analysis of localization.
-In other areas, it is common to exponentiate a suitable entropy, such as Shannon entropy~\cite{Sha48A}, and use it for analogous purposes.
+In other areas, it is common to exponentiate a suitable entropy, such as the Shannon~\cite{Sha48A} or R\'enyi entropies~\cite{Ren60A}, and use it for analogous purposes.
 However, none of these quantifiers is \eqref{eq:add}-additive.
 Their interpretation as effective totals is thus vague and they tend to be too arbitrary.
-In contrast, incorporating additivity into the definition of ENFs leads to the resolution of the quantum identity problem and suggests new possibilities both in physics (quantum uncertainty \cite{Hor18B}, localization \cite{Hor18C}, effective description of states \cite{Hor18D}) and measure-related aspects of mathematics.
+In contrast, incorporating additivity into the definition of ENFs leads to the resolution of the quantum identity problem and suggests new possibilities both in physics and measure-related aspects of mathematics.
 The effective number theory, which we develop here as a tool to solve [Q], provides a theoretical starting point for such developments.

-In the rest of this section, we describe the construction of ENFs and discuss the key results of the effective number theory.
+In the rest of this section, we describe the construction of ENFs and discuss the key results of effective number theory.
 The goal here is to provide a concise but rigorous overview, including the motivations for axiomatic properties, as well as the ramifications of deduced features.
-The fully mathematical treatment in the technically convenient dual form of effective complementary numbers (co-numbers) is then given in Sec.~\ref{sec:eff_numbers}.
-Generalizations of the quantum identity problem are discussed in Sec.~\ref{sec:count_idents}.
-A broadly construed application of effective numbers in quantum theory, namely as a tool to characterize quantum states, is described in Sec.~\ref{sec:str_states}.
+A fully mathematical treatment in the technically convenient dual form of effective complementary numbers (co-numbers) is then given in Sec.~\ref{sec:eff_numbers}.
+Various generalizations of the quantum identity problem are discussed in Sec.~\ref{sec:count_idents}.
+We then outline the use of effective numbers in quantum theory from a very broad perspective, namely as a general tool to characterize quantum states (Sec.~\ref{sec:str_states}).
 Concluding remarks are given in Sec.~\ref{sec:conclude}.